General Election Information

 • Check the eligibility criteria (see below) for the relevant election.
 This criteria has also been outlined within the call for nominations email.

-• Identify two persons from the relevant election role (e.g. eligible fellow academic staff, fellow non-academic staff, fellow undergraduate/postgraduate students) to support your nomination.
+• Identify two persons from the relevant election role (e.g. eligible fellow academic staff, eligible fellow non-academic staff, eligible fellow undergraduate/postgraduate students) to support your nomination.
 You will need to input a name, email address and telephone number for your chosen nominators and they will be automatically sent an email requesting that they confirm they are happy to nominate you.

 • Please be aware that: